eminkmru/E-commerce-site/README.md

 # bs-starter
 this repository for learning scss.
+I did E-commerce site with scss